Free Trial

 • Recent activity from institutional investors saw increased investments, with notable purchases including a 760.0% stake boost from JPMorgan Chase & Co.

-Friedman Industries (NASDAQ:FRD - Get Free Report) was upgraded by Wall Street Zen from a "buy" rating to a "strong-buy" rating in a research report issued to clients and investors on Sunday.
+Friedman Industries (NASDAQ:FRD - Get Free Report) was upgraded by research analysts at Wall Street Zen from a "buy" rating to a "strong-buy" rating in a research report issued on Sunday.

-Friedman Industries (NASDAQ:FRD - Get Free Report) last released its earnings results on Thursday, August 7th.
-The company reported $0.71 earnings per share for the quarter.
-The firm had revenue of $134.78 million for the quarter.
-Friedman Industries had a return on equity of 6.50% and a net margin of 1.84%.
+Friedman Industries (NASDAQ:FRD - Get Free Report) last announced its quarterly earnings results on Thursday, August 7th.
+The company reported $0.71 earnings per share (EPS) for the quarter.
+The company had revenue of $134.78 million for the quarter.
+Friedman Industries had a net margin of 1.84% and a return on equity of 6.50%.

 About Friedman Industries